On the chaos game of Iterated Function Systems: Introduction

-The basin $\mathcal{B}(A)$ of an attractor $A$ is the union of all open neighborhoods $U$ such that~\eqref{attractor} holds. \end{defi}

-Examples of pointwise attractors that are not strict attractors can be find in~\cite{BLR15}.
-By abuse of the terminology, it is customary to say pointwise/strict attractor for the IFS generated by $\mathscr{F}$ rather than for the associated Hutchinson operator $F$.
+A compact set $A$ is a \emph{pointwise attractor} if there is an open set $U$ of $X$ such that $A\subset U \subset \mathcal{B}_p(A)$.
+A slightly stronger notion of an attractor is the following. $A$ is said to be a \emph{strict attractor} if there is an open neighborhood $U$ of $A$ such that $\lim_{n\to\infty} F^n(K) = A$ in the Vietoris topology for all compact sets $K\subset U$.
+We denote by $\mathcal{B}(A)$ the \emph{basin} of the strict attractor.
+That is, the union of all open neighborhoods $U$ of $A$ such that the above convergence holds.

-We remark that it is usually to include in the definition of attractor that $F(A)=A$ (cf.~\cite[Def.~2.2]{BV13}).
-Under ours mild assumptions on $X$, it is unknown the continuity of the Hutchinson operator and thus, it is not, a priori, clear that $A$ is a self-similar ($F$-invariant) set.
-Nevertheless, the following result proves that any attractor must be a forward minimal self-similar set and, in the case of a strict attractor, must attract any compact set in the basin of attraction which, a priori, is also not clear from the definition.
+We remark that it is usual to include in the definition of attractor that $F(A)=A$ (cf.~\cite[Def.~2.2]{BV13}).
+Under our mild assumptions on $X$, it is unknown the continuity of the Hutchinson operator (see~\cite{BL15}) and thus it is not, a priori, clear that $A$ is a self-similar ($F$-invariant) set for the IFS.
+Nevertheless, the following result proves that any attractor must be a quasi-attractor and, in the case of a strict attractor, must attract any compact set in the basin of attraction which, a priori, is also not clear from the definition. \begin{mainthm} Consider the IFS generated by $\mathscr{F}$ and a compact subset $A$. \begin{enumerate}[itemsep=0.2cm] \item $A$ is a quasi-attractor if and only if $A\subset \mathcal{B}^*_p(A)$.
+Moreover, in this case,